Common questions about the ABS MOC Program

 Yes.
 The MOC Status Form is due on March 1two months after the end of a three-year cycle.
 You may use those two months to catch up on the required CME if necessary.
 However, you may not count that CME again when your next three-year reporting is due.

 Yes.
-The ABS will automatically waive 60 hours of Category I CME and self-assessment for certification or recertification during a 3-year cycle.
+The ABS will automatically waive 60 credits of Category 1 CME and self-assessment for certification or recertification during a 3-year cycle.
 This includes the certification or recertification that enrolled you in the ABS MOC Program, which counts toward your first 3-year MOC cycle.